butyi/radioplayer/README.md

 Furthermore, these are just updated when a programme matches.
 So, these can be programme specific.

+- DropEnd is seconds to be removed from end of song before fadeout is calculated
 - FadeOut is length of fade down the end of song in seconds.
-- StartNext is seconds of overlap of two consecutive songs.
+- Overlap is seconds of overlap of two consecutive songs.
 - JinglePath is a path where jingles are stored.
 - JinglePeriod is the minimum minutes between two jingles
+- JingleOverlap is overlap of jingle and following song in secs

 ## Script